 Hawaiian Airlines is proving that its relatively rapid capacity growth is continuing to be sustained by strong demand, even in its newest long-haul markets.
 CEO Mark Dunkerley admits that financial analysts have been divided over whether the carrierâ€™s new Honolulu-New York route was a good idea.
 But the early signs are encouraging, he says, with forward bookings for the route ahead of those for its other U.S. domestic services.
 These flights are also ahead of internal goals set by the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Hawaiianâ€™s Rapid Capacity Growth Justified By Strong Bookings".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Hawaiianâ€™s Rapid Capacity Growth Justified By Strong Bookings".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.